Dallas joins Northern Ireland absentees

 "Craig is a battler, he will try and play through anything.
 He is fine, he just needed a couple of days off and should be ok."

-Hearts striker Liam Boyce is missing for family reasons, while Millwall midfielder George Saville is suspended for the Lithuania mach but will be available again to face Switzerland in the second game of the World Cup qualifier double-header six days later.
+Hearts striker Liam Boyce is missing for family reasons, while Millwall midfielder George Saville is suspended for the Lithuania match, but will be available again to face Switzerland in the second game of the World Cup qualifier double-header six days later.

 Asked further about the reasons for Dallas' withdrawal, the former NI Under-21 boss said he was not at liberty to elaborate but that he did not travel with the squad due to personal reasons that came to light in the last 24 hours.